RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/risk/Rbp_schemes.md

 This gives more granularity than combining CVSS Ratings and Exploitation factors i.e. better Risk Based Prioritization.

 Assigned Score is the main output - based on Exploitation, Automatable, TechnicalImpact Decision Node outputs.
-- SSVC groups Decision Tree ouputs into Priorities - but for granular Risk Based Prioritization, the main output is most relevant.
+- SSVC groups Decision Tree outputs into Priorities - but for granular Risk Based Prioritization, the main output is most relevant.

 <figure markdown>